klebgenomics/KoSC-surface-antigen-loci/README.md

 #### 2. Select your organism of interest

-Use the dropdown menu to select your organism of interest and see the available databases e.g. _Klebsiella oxytcoa_ Species Complex
+Use the dropdown menu to select your organism of interest and see the available databases e.g. _Klebsiella oxytcoa_ Species Complex.
+The database versions and citations will be shown.

+> [!TIP]
+> The current Kaptive Web and Kaptive versions are shown at the bottom of the page.

 #### 3. Upload your genome assemblies